Vivekanand-R/AI-Product-Framework/README.md

 **Samsung’s potential future entry and already active healthcare market.**

             A. Digital health solutions (apps, wearables, telemedicine) can scale fast.
 Users already rely on smartphones as daily tools.
-            B. The high smartphone penetration, brand dominance, and user engagement directly **empower Samsung’s potential entry into the healthcare market.**
+            B. The high smartphone, brand dominance, and user engagement directly **empower Samsung’s potential entry into the healthcare market.**
             C. Samsung's hybrid ecosystem (hardware + software + wearables + AI) makes it uniquely positioned to offer preventive, diagnostic, and remote care solutions — all wrapped in a consumer-friendly UX.
             D. Massive installed base for launching Samsung Health platform integrations, wearables (like Galaxy Watch), and partnerships with  health services.